mesalock-linux/mesapy/rpython-verification/Smack/README.md

 extract-bc int.o
 smack -memory-safety int.o.bc
 ````
 Please notice that smack relies on entry point for verification.
-We will write the smock for each func in Rpython C. ./mock provides all mocks we have wrote.
+We will write the mock for each func in Rpython C. ./mock provides all mocks we have wrote.

 ### Verification results